The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Signal detection and signal-to-noise analysis

 As shown in Section~\ref{sec_error}, the cross-power spectrum uncertainty has a strong $k$-dependence.
 This $k$-dependence is critical for assessing how sensitive the 21cm--LAE cross-power spectrum is to variations in the ionisation morphology and how well it can distinguish between different reionisation scenarios.
-To identify which $k$ modes provide the highest SNR, we show in Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt} how $\mathrm{SNR}_k$ varies with the FoV (top panel), the galaxy survey redshift uncertainty $\sigma_z$ (middle panel) and minimum detectable Ly$\alpha$ luminosity $L_\alpha^\mathrm{min}$ (bottom panel) for moderate and optimistic foreground wedge assumptions at $z=7$, respectively.
+To identify which $k$ modes provide the highest S/N, we show in Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt} how $(\mathrm{S/N})_k$ varies with the FoV (top panel), the galaxy survey redshift uncertainty $\sigma_z$ (middle panel) and minimum detectable Ly$\alpha$ luminosity $L_\alpha^\mathrm{min}$ (bottom panel) for moderate and optimistic foreground wedge assumptions at $z=7$, respectively.
 We choose to display this redshift here, as we already have a large number of, and expect more, LAE detection as well large FoVs covered at $z\sim7$.
-In general, from large to small scales (small to large $k$ values), SNR$_k$ rises first and peaks around scales of $k\sim0.3-0.5\, h$~Mpc$^{-1}$ before it drops sharply.
+In general, from large to small scales (small to large $k$ values), $(\mathrm{S/N})_k$ rises first and peaks around scales of $k\sim0.3-0.5\, h$~Mpc$^{-1}$ before it drops sharply.

-On large scales, $k\lesssim0.4\,h$~Mpc$^{-1}$, the 21cm--LAE cross-power spectrum uncertainties are dominated by cosmic variance (see Fig.~\ref{fig_SNR_cosmicVariance_k}), with the relative impact set by the FoV and the low $k_\parallel$ modes lost to foregrounds.
-Therefore, as shown in the top panels of Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt}, increasing the FoV, which allows sampling of more independent large-scale modes, decreases the uncertainties and increases the SNR.
-Since the thermal noise is negligible compared to the intrinsic 21cm signal variance on these scales ($P_\mathrm{noise} \ll P_\mathrm{21}$), the dominant terms in Eq.~\ref{eq:sigma_cross} are $P_{21} P_\mathrm{gal}$ and $P_{21} P_\mathrm{shot}$.
-Among these, $P_{21} P_\mathrm{shot}$ drives the increase in SNR$_k$ when more galaxies are detected (reducing $P_\mathrm{shot}$ towards lower $L_\alpha^\mathrm{min}$ values in bottom panels) and their positions are better resolved (reducing $P_\mathrm{shot}$ towards lower $\sigma_z$ values in middle panels).
+On large scales, $k\lesssim0.4\,h$~Mpc$^{-1}$, the 21cm-LAE cross-power spectrum uncertainties are dominated by cosmic variance (see Fig.~\ref{fig_SNR_cosmicVariance_k}), with the relative impact set by the FoV and the low $k_\parallel$ modes lost to foregrounds.
+Therefore, as shown in the top panels of Fig.~\ref{fig_SNR_k_mod} and \ref{fig_SNR_k_opt}, increasing the FoV, which allows sampling of more independent large-scale modes, decreases the uncertainties and increases the S/N. Since the thermal noise is negligible compared to the intrinsic 21cm signal variance on these scales ($P_\mathrm{noise} \ll P_\mathrm{21}$), the dominant terms in Eq.~\ref{eq:sigma_cross} are $P_{21} P_\mathrm{gal}$ and $P_{21} P_\mathrm{shot}$.
+Among these, $P_{21} P_\mathrm{shot}$ drives the increase in $(\mathrm{S/N})_k$ when more galaxies are detected (reducing $P_\mathrm{shot}$ towards lower $L_\alpha^\mathrm{min}$ values in bottom panels) and their positions are better resolved (reducing $P_\mathrm{shot}$ towards lower $\sigma_z$ values in middle panels).